 The iMac has long been one of the cheaper ways to get into the macOS ecosystem, and we’re glad that hasn’t changed.
 Though what has changed, we also appreciate.
 The new iMac is packing with 8th- and 9th-generation desktop-class processors, allowing this stylish all-in-one reach that fabled 8-core performance.
 If you’re looking for an all-in-one Mac, the new 27-inch iMac might just be the best Mac for you, at least if you’re on a budget.

 4. MacBook Pro with Touch Bar (13-inch, mid-2018)

 The same, but stronger

-For much of the year, the biggest complaint with the MacBook Pro was that it was still using Kaby Lake processors, even though its competition had moved ahead.
-Luckily, the MacBook Pro 2018 changes everything, and is more powerful than ever before.
-It still has the controversial Butterfly keyboard, but it’s been improved – with less noise and more reliability.
-It’s easy to recommend the 13-inch MacBook Pro 2018 for anyone looking for the best Mac.
+The biggest complaint about the older MacBook Pro was that it was still packing Kaby Lake processors while its rivals had moved ahead.
+Luckily, the MacBook Pro 2018 changes everything, making it more powerful than ever.
+It still has the controversial Butterfly keyboard, but that’s also been improved so that its quieter and more reliable.
+It’s not hard to recommend the 13-inch MacBook Pro 2018 to anyone looking for the best Macs.

 Read the full review: MacBook Pro with Touch Bar (13-inch, mid-2018)

 5. iMac Pro